Ikergune/firos/README.md

 ------------

 1. Make sure you have set your working space (http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
 2. Open a Terminal and navigate to the ROS workspace you want to use.
-If you just followed the ROS environment tutorial, it will be /home/catkin_ws.
+If you just followed the ROS environment tutorial, it will be ~/catkin_ws.
-	`cd /home/catkin_ws`
+	`cd ~/catkin_ws/src`
 3. Clone the FIROS git repository into your ROS workspace.
 	`git clone https://github.com/ikergune/firos`
-4. Build the FIROS package with the following command.
+4. Build the FIROS package with the following commands.
 This will create a devel and build folder under your workspace.
+    `cd ~/catkin_ws`
 	`catkin_make`
-5. For convenience, add the FIROS source to your *.bashrc*" in order to allow any new command line instance to use FIROS.
-	`echo source /FIROS_PATH/devel/setup.bash>>-/.bashrc`
-	Just replace *FIROS_PATH* with the actual path to your FIROS package.
-For example:
+5. For convenience, you may wish to source your setup.sh script from your .bashrc so that your environment is ready as soon as you log in. e.g.
-	`echo source /home/catkin_ws/firos/devel/setup.bash>>-/.bashrc`
+	`echo source ~/catkin_ws/firos/devel/setup.bash >> ~/.bashrc`
-6. Execute "source setup.bash" to allow the current command line instance to use FIROS
+6. Execute "source devel/setup.bash" to allow the current command line instance to use FIROS

 FIROS is now installed in your robot!